alvinveroy/CodeCompass/RETROSPECTION.md

 - Consider adding an optional verbose mode to the `post-commit` hook that waits for the server's response and prints it, for users who want more feedback.
 - Document how users can modify the `SERVER_URL` in their local `post-commit` hook if needed.
 - Ensure the `fs-extra` dependency is clearly documented or handled if these scripts are intended to be run by end-users in diverse environments (though for this project, it's a dev dependency used by project scripts).

+# Retrospection for Documentation Update (src_lib_types.md) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The review identified significant discrepancies between the existing documentation for `src/lib/types.ts` and its current implementation, particularly concerning Qdrant payload structures and agent types.
+- The updated documentation now accurately reflects the new typed payloads (`FileChunkPayload`, `CommitInfoPayload`, `DiffChunkPayload`) and their usage in `QdrantPoint` and search result interfaces.
+- Changes to agent-related Zod schemas and TypeScript interfaces are also correctly documented.

+## What could be improved?
+- Keeping documentation in sync with rapid code changes is challenging.
+A more automated or semi-automated approach to generating or validating type documentation from TSDoc comments or Zod schemas could be explored in the future to reduce manual effort and potential for staleness.

+## What did we learn?
+- Accurate type definitions are crucial for understanding data flow and ensuring correctness, and their documentation is equally important for developers using or maintaining the codebase.
+- Refactoring data structures (like Qdrant payloads) has a cascading effect on documentation that needs to be managed proactively.

+## Action Items / Follow-ups
+- Continue reviewing and updating other documentation files to ensure they align with the latest code changes.
+- Consider tools or processes for better documentation synchronization with code, especially for type definitions.